jsegoviamartin/military-ghg-model/README.md

 # Modelling the impact of military spending escalation on global greenhouse gas emissions

-This repository contains the code needed to reproduce the paper **“Modelling the impact of military spending escalation on global greenhouse gas emissions”**.
-The paper develops a reduced-form macro-emissions model linking military expenditure (as a share of GDP), global GDP growth, sector-specific decarbonisation rates, and an elasticity between military burden and broader emissions.
+This repository contains the code needed to reproduce the results in the study **“Modelling the impact of military spending escalation on global greenhouse gas emissions”**.
+The study develops a reduced-form macro-emissions model linking military expenditure (as a share of GDP), global GDP growth, sector-specific decarbonisation rates, and an elasticity between military burden and broader emissions.
 It simulates four military-spending pathways: baseline (S0), NATO-only escalation to 3.5% of GDP (S1), coordinated escalation to 3.5% in NATO and non-NATO blocs (S2), and NATO to 5% with non-NATO to 3.5% (S3).

 ## Requirements